rishic3/rishic3.github.io/README.md

 # Rishi Chandra

-Personal website for my notes.
+First attempt at a personal website for my notes.